MLC Admission Requirements

 What are the ACT requirements for prospective students to get into MLC?

 Admission data indicates that MLC regularly accepts students with ACT's of 21 and above.
 Successful applicants typically send ACT scores in the top 43 percent nationally.
 We estimate the school accepting minimum ACT composite scores around 18 in some instances.
 Prospective students submitting an ACT composite of 24 or higher should be in the upper half of applicants - and students with a 28 and above have very competitive chances.
+The school ranks #10 in Minnesota for highest average ACT composite score.
 Scoring well on the ACT is very important as 93 percent of applicants submit ACT scores to Martin Luther College.

 |ACT Score||Competitiveness||Admission Chances|